Conceptualising Processes of Monumental Architectural Creation in the Eastern Mediterranean Bronze Age

 Political Power and Monumental Construction

 The surmised political power necessary for the mobilisation and management of the human and material resources invested in monumental construction is taken as further evidence for the leading function of these edifices.
-This also supports the notion of their commissioners being at the top of hierarchical socio-political systems.
+This also supports the position of their commissioners at the top of hierarchical socio-political systems.

-Taking into consideration the ability of human groups with no centralised leadership to efficiently manage and control resources, DAEDALOS questions the preconceived conflation of monumental architecture and centralised hierarchical power.
+Taking into consideration the ability for human groups with no centralised leadership to efficiently manage and control resources, DAEDALOS questions the preconceived conflation of monumental architecture and centralised hierarchical power.

 To assess this, the project will: